manjulaarun/Youtube-Data-Harvesting-and-Warehousing-using-Mongodb-Sql-and-Streamlit/README.md

 Video Analysis: Video analysis focuses on views, likes, comments, and durations, enabling both an overall channel and specific channel perspectives.
 Leverage visual representations and metrics to extract valuable insights from individual videos.

-Utilizing the power of Plotly, users can create various types of charts, including line charts, bar charts, scatter plots, pie charts, and more.
-These visualizations enhance the understanding of the data and make it easier to identify patterns, trends, and correlations.

-The Streamlit app provides an intuitive interface to interact with the charts and explore the data visually.
-Users can customize the visualizations, filter data, and zoom in or out to focus on specific aspects of the analysis.

-With the combined capabilities of Plotly and Streamlit, the Data Analysis section empowers users to uncover valuable insights and make data-driven decisions.